WrestleMania 33: Pre-show

 Three matches were contested on the two-hour long WrestleMania 33 Kickoff pre-show.
 In the first match, Neville defended the WWE Cruiserweight Championship against Austin Aries.
 In the climax, as Aries applied the "Last Chancery" on Neville, Neville poked Aries' eyes to escape and performed a "Red Arrow" on Aries to retain the title.

 Next, 33 wrestlers competed in the André the Giant Memorial Battle Royal, including previously unannounced participants Kalisto, Sin Cara, Luke Harper, Titus O'Neil, The Vaudevillains (Simon Gotch and Aiden English) and The Ascension (Konnor and Viktor).
 In the climax, Jinder Mahal taunted New England Patriots tight end Rob Gronkowski, who was sitting at ringside.
 This prompted Gronkowski to enter the ring and shove Mahal.
 Mojo Rawley then eliminated Mahal to win the match.

-In the last pre-show match, Dean Ambrose defended the Intercontinental Championship against Baron Corbin.
+In the last pre-show match, Dean Ambrose defended the WWE Intercontinental Championship against Baron Corbin.
 In the end, Corbin attempted the "End of Days" on Ambrose, who countered and performed "Dirty Deeds" on Corbin to retain the title.